MicahWade/WindFlag/docs/API/challenges_api.md

     *   `challenge_id` (integer, required): The unique ID of the challenge to update.
 *   **Request Body**: `application/json`.
 The body should contain a JSON object with the fields to update.
 All fields listed under `POST /api/challenges` can be used here, but only those provided will be modified.
     *   **Updating Flags**: If the `flags` field is included in the request body, all existing flags for the specified challenge will be deleted and replaced with the new flags provided in the array.
 If `flags` is omitted, existing flags remain unchanged.
+    *   **Updating Test Cases**: If the `test_cases` field is included in the request body, all existing test cases for the specified challenge will be deleted and replaced with the new test cases provided in the array.
+If `test_cases` is omitted, existing test cases remain unchanged.
 *   **Example Request (Partial Update)**:
     ```http
     PUT /api/challenges/101 HTTP/1.1